 There are times though when fractional ownership may not make sense.
 For example, if your flights tend to be short hops of 30 minutes, be aware that most fractional plans operate in terms of flight hours, so you find that short flight costing you double in terms of your allotted flight time.
 This article discusses why fractional may not be right for you.
 In these cases, it may be worth considering a rental option instead of ownership.

 Private aircraft rental might be through an on-demand charter, or a membership program such as a jet card.
 In either case prices are typically based on a cost per hour, in other words you pay an hourly charge to rent the whole aircraft.

 Jet cards can offer some of the benefits of fractional ownership (an allotted number of flight hours, access to highly-maintained private aircraft) without the financial or time commitments that ownership requires.
 Your jet card entitles you to a specific number of flight hours (often starting at 25) on a specific type of aircraft, usually with as little as a day's advance notice.
 Your card is simply debited the number of hours you fly, each time you use it.
 Jet card users should be aware that some companies will charge additional fees for travel at peak times or additional fuel surcharges, so be sure to clarify what is and is not included at the time of purchase.
 If you fly fewer than 50 hours a year, a jet card might be right for you.
 You can learn more about the pros and cons of jet cards here.
-As examples of costs, pricing for a card with Delta Private Jets starts at $100,000, while a 25-hour card with Sentient starts at $124,825.
+As examples of costs, pricing for a membership with Wheels Up starts at $17,500, and then $4,695 per hour, while a 25-hour card with Sentient starts at about $137,000.